Company Rebranding Services

 5 – Work Out What Needs Changing

-Rebranding a company does not mean that you have to change every part of it; only some bits may need replacing.
-You should identify the parts of your brand that no longer represents what your brand does, the parts that are starting to look a little old-fashioned, the parts that don’t communicate with your audience very well.
+Rebranding a company does not mean you have to change every part of it; only some bits may need replacing.
+You should identify the parts of your brand that no longer represent what your brand does, the parts that are starting to look a little old-fashioned, and the parts that don’t communicate with your audience very well.

 If parts of your company are still working very well, then it might not be worth changing them.
-Not only will this be a waste of time and money, but your current customers may get confused or annoyed about losing something that they like.
+Not only will this waste time and money, but your current customers may get confused or annoyed about losing something they like.
 There is no point upsetting your current customers in the hope of pressuring some new ones.

 6 – Brand Comparison

-To see what you want to get out of rebranding a company, you should compare your brand to your rivals.
+It would help to compare your brand to your rivals to see what you want from rebranding a company.
 This way, it is easy to see what stands out about your brand or will allow you to identify where it will be possible to stand out in the future.

 This could be something as simple as brand colour.